JavaFoil — Analysis of Airfoils

 First it will calculate the distribution of

-the velocity on the airfoil surface which can be integrated to get the lift
+the velocity on the airfoil surface which can be integrated to obtain the lift

-and the moment coefficient.
+and the pitching moment.
 Then it will calculate the behavior of the flow

 close to the airfoil surface (the boundary layer).
 The boundary layer

-data can be used to calculate the friction drag of the airfoil.
-Both steps are
+data can be used to calculate the friction drag of the airfoil as well as

 repeated for the given range of angle of attacks, which yields a complete polar